Paramedic Science FAQ's

-- Introduction to Anatomy and Physiology HO 0111 or equivalent (4 credits), with a C or better within the last five years
+- One semester in Introduction to Anatomy and Physiology (or equivalent) with lab, 4 credits total completed within the last five (5) years

-4. Can I take my general education courses and the Introduction to Anatomy and Physiology and Medical Terminology courses at ISU?
+4) Can I take my general education courses and the Anatomy and Physiology and Medical Terminology courses at ISU?

 Yes, but they are only offered in Pocatello.
-None of these courses are taught at the Meridian campus because there are two other state-sponsored institutions in the valley that already offer all of these courses: Boise State University and the College of Western Idaho.
-Most of the students in the Paramedic Science Program take their professional pre-requisites at one of these two institutions.
+None of these courses are taught at the Meridian campus because there are two other state-sponsored institutions in the Treasure Valley that already offer all of these courses: Boise State University and the College of Western Idaho.
+Most of the students in the Paramedic Science program take their professional pre-requisites at one of these two institutions.

-Ali Crane, Director of Enrollment Services at ISU-Meridian, firstname.lastname@example.org, (208) 373 1706, is the person who can evaluate your transcripts and help you identify the correct courses to meet the general education requirements at ISU.
+Krystal Scott Lyman, Program Coordinator for Emergency Services, is the person who can review your transcripts and help you identify the correct courses to meet the general education requirements at ISU.
 All courses from transfer schools will be evaluated through offical transcripts via the ISU Registrar's Office.

-An alternative, and perhaps an easier approach, is to complete the general education requirements at either BSU or CWI (or any other Idaho public institution of higher education) and have that college or university declare, on your transcript, that you are "core certified".
+An alternative approach, is to complete ALL of the general education requirements at either BSU or CWI (or any other Idaho public institution of higher education) and have that college or university declare, on your transcript, that you are "core certified".
 ISU can accept core certification from any other Idaho state college or university as fulfilling the ISU general education requirements.

 ISU's Paramedic Science program begins once each year at the beginning of the fall semester (usually the last week of August).
 This is a cohort program which means that a group of students go through the classes and the program together for the four semesters of paramedic science.
 One cannot enter at any other time of the year.